seanwirkus/Animal-Crossing-CE/README.md

 3. **Run the game** – open the built place, press Play, and use the keybinds below to open GUIs.
 4. **Validate** – `bash tools/run_static_checks.sh` and manual playtest.
 5. **Commit** – include a descriptive message, push, and open/merge a PR.

+## Documentation Portal
+All of the legacy guides and feature-specific briefs now live behind one hub so you no longer need to guess which Markdown file contains the information you need.
+Review `docs/DOCUMENTATION_PORTAL.md` whenever you need:

+* A categorized list of gameplay/system docs (inventory, crafting, onboarding, monetization, etc.).
+* Links back to the setup checklists, production plans, GUI audits, and tooling references.
+* A TODO section that tracks which legacy docs still need to be merged or refreshed.

+Updating that single file keeps the rest of the documentation footprint maintainable.

 ## Controls & Keybinds
 | Key | Action | Module |